 - Doesn’t have an on/off button.

-- 1/2HP that is the costliest, but will clean even the largest tanks
+- 1/2HP that is the costliest, but will cool even the largest tanks

 - 1/4HP is the version that finds the sweet spot between performance and price